Have you heard about exercise resistance bands before but not sure how to use them and what are the best workouts for them?

 Middle-aged moms and dads who are trying to stay fit to play with their kids, military, police and firemen who need to be fit for duty and have very little time to train.

-Anyone wants to be fitter and stronger for whatever reason will benefit from using resistance bands
+Anyone wants to be more fit and stronger for whatever reason will benefit from using resistance bands and resistance tubes.

 Athletes Who Use Resistance Bands